 Fundraising Tips and Tools

 Everyone has a story.
-And for animal lovers, that story likely includes a pet (or two!) that has made a positive and profound impact in your life.
-By fundraising for the Heart & Sole Walk for Animals, you’re helping give animals in need food, shelter, medical treatment, and most importantly, the love and care they deserve.
+And for animal lovers, that story likely includes a pet (or two!) that has made a positive and profound impact on your life.
+Let that be your guide as you fundraise for the 2022 Heart & Sole Walk for Animals.
 Every dollar you raise goes directly toward creating happier, healthier lives for animals.
 Fundraising comes easily when you do it from the heart.
 Be creative and make it personal.
 And remember, you’re working hard for a wonderful cause — to help animals in need.
-Let that be your guide as you fundraise for the 2020 Heart & Sole Virtual Walk for Animals.
-Use the tips provided to be inspired and start your fundraising off on the right foot.
-We are here to help you every step of the way.
-Thank you for supporting Potter League for Animals and happy fundraising!

 Digital Fundraising Toolkit